galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 :    A call to an Ansible module that should be executed and the configuration for this module.

 Role
 :    A folder containing some tasks, templates, files, and default values for variables, with a predefined directory structure.
-People share roles on ["Ansible Galaxy"](https://galaxy.ansible.com/).
+People share roles on ["Ansible Galaxy"](https://galaxy.ansible.com/) (repository unrelated to the Galaxy Project).

 Playbook
 :    A YAML file listing a set of tasks and/or roles that should be applied to a group of hosts.